 Sometimes after reversal surgery there can be a reasonable amount of diarrhea.
 It's a good idea to take in some wet wipes and some skin protecting cream to apply to your bottom — it can get sore very quickly if wiped too often!

-One issue with a reversal is the potential lack of bowel control for the first few days or weeks afterwards.
+Side effects after a reversal can include the potential lack of bowel control for the first few days or weeks afterwards.
 The type of surgery and the length of time you have had your stoma can impact how quickly you will readjust to going to the toilet without using a pouch!

 Going to the toilet frequently after reversal is quite common.
 Broken skin on your bottom can be painful so be prepared early and apply a protective cream after surgery, and then reapply every time after you have been to the toilet.
 A wet wipe might also be gentler than using dry toilet paper.

 There is one more thing to look for after reversal.
 Sometimes there may be some internal swelling where the stoma has been reconnected, which can cause a narrowing of the bowel.
 If you get unusual swelling of your abdomen or vomiting seek medical advice and follow up with your healthcare provider.

 Of course the usual rules apply after surgery.
 Starting off with gentle exercise is good — nothing too strenuous — and avoid heavy lifting for a while.
 Everyone is different and so the experiences can be different.
 Make sure to discuss the whole procedure with both your surgeon and stoma care nurse before and after surgery to make sure you are getting the right information.